bsong97/optimera/README.md

 wyndor
 ------
 a simple linear optimization problem that optimizes the profit from a plant that produces windows and doors.
 It requires the Coopr package which contains the Pyomo (Python Optimization Modeling Object) library.
+The Coopr package calls the GLPK solver to solve the LP problem.